 Other things you may need:

 The below list of hiking clothing includes options that you can buy, but also suggestions and tips on ways to not spend a fortune when you’re just starting out.
 Once you’re ready to start accumulating high quality hiking clothing, take a look at our more in depth guide to what to wear hiking.

-Getting your hiking footwear right is probably the most important thing to get right.
+Getting your hiking footwear right is one of the most important things to consider.
 If your feet are in pain or discomfort when hiking then you’ll have a rubbish time and not want to do it again.
 But it’s also important to make sure you like hiking before you invest in a good pair of hiking boots or shoes.